ArtiomL/sublime-f5-irule/README.md

 <br>
 ## Installation
 #### [Package Control](https://packagecontrol.io/packages/F5%20iRules)
 This is the recommended way to install the package.
-Package Control will install the latest release on your system and keep it up to date:<br>
+Package Control will install the latest release on your system and keep it up to date:

 * Make sure Package Control is [installed](https://packagecontrol.io/installation)
 * Open the **_Command Palette_** from the main menu of Sublime Text (Tools → Command Palette or ⌘+⇧+P)
 * Start typing: `Package Control: Install Package` and select the command to show a list of all available packages